siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - **Icon:** Icons can also be displayed with button labels.
 - **Disabled:** Buttons can be disabled (see also button states).
 - **Loading:** A loading spinner is displayed on the button.
 The spinner replaces an icon when available.
 - **Type:** A submit button is available.
 Submit buttons are typically used in forms and trigger a submit event.
+Apply this type to make a submit button more accessible.

 ## Behavior in context
-- **Interaction:** Buttons can be triggered by selecting anywhere within the button container.
+- **Interaction:** Buttons can be triggered by pressing anywhere within the button container.
 When buttons are focused, they can be triggered by pressing `Space`.
 - **Text truncation:** Button labels are not truncated.
 All text on buttons is one line only.
 - **Alignment:** Buttons can be left-justified or right-justified or fully span a container's width.
 - **Button groups:** Buttons can be grouped based on their relationship.
 A button group can contain a mixture of buttons, e.g. a combination of a primary button with two primary ghost buttons.
 We recommend a minimum distance of `0.5rem` between adjacent buttons.